 The Company assesses at the end of each reporting period whether there is objective evidence that a financial asset or group of financial assets is impaired.
-For equity securities classified as available-for-sale, a significant and prolonged decline in the fair value of the security below its cost is evidence that the assets are impaired.
+For equity securities classified as available-forsale, a significant and prolonged decline in the fair value of the security below its cost is evidence that the assets are impaired.
 If any such evidence exists for available-for-sale financial assets, the cumulative loss measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss is removed from equity and recognised in profit or loss.
-Impairment losses recognised in the statement of comprehensive income on equity instruments are not reversed through the statement of comprehensive income.
+Impairment losses recognised in the statement of comprehensive income.